murtazabasu/Identify-Pneumothorax-Disease-using-UNet/README.md

 #### Criterion for using this repository:
 - This project was tested on Python 3.7 using Conda Distribution
 - Choose the `num_workers` for parallelizing the training and validation dataset using pytorch based on your system specification.
-- If your cuda memory gets full, try resize the images using `img_resize` argument and also try decreasing the batch size for training.
+- If your cuda memory gets full, try resizing the images using `img_resize` argument and also try decreasing the batch size for training.

-#### Criterion for using this repository:
+#### Requirements
 Install the following packages:
 - NVIDIA Apex for mixed precision training.
 If you have a single GPU then normal `loss.backward()` should suffice, therefore you can avoid this installation.
 ```